 The book Computational Physics, Fortran Edition by Steve Koonin and myself once again in print as of Spring 2002.
 Thanks to technological improvements in the printing process, small quantities of books can now be printed at a reasonable cost.
-See our Computation Physics Web page for more information.
-The Basic and Fortran codes are available using http.
+See our Computation Physics Web page for more information and the Basic and Fortran codes.

 2014-present: Full Professor, University of New Hampshire